kenmoini/rhacm-importer/README.md

 The primary script, `configure-xks.sh` will configure an active Kubernetes context with all the needed Namespaces, ServiceAccounts, and Image Pull Secrets needed to connect to RHACM.
 All that is required is the creation of a JSON file holding your Red Hat Registry Pull Secret.

-There are additional scripts such as `create-gke-cluster.sh` that can be used to quickly create a GKE cluster for testing with RHACM.
-There is also a `openshift-rhacm-importer.sh` and paired `openshift-rhacm-importer.yaml` files that can be applied to any Red Hat OpenShift cluster to quickly and easily import an OpenShift cluster into RHACM via an API/Token combination.
+There are additional scripts such as:

+- `create-gke-cluster.sh` - Quickly create a GKE cluster for testing with RHACM.
+- `openshift-rhacm-importer.sh` that can be applied to any Red Hat OpenShift cluster to quickly and easily import an OpenShift cluster into RHACM via an API/Token combination.

 ## Prerequisites